-The doctorate is the highest academic certification that can be awarded by the university and its aim is to provide students with advanced training in research techniques.
+The doctorate is the highest academic qualification that can be awarded by any university and its aim is to provide students with advanced training in research techniques.

-Doctoral studies are organised through PhD programmes that develop a training plan consisting of a set of training activities aimed at acquiring competences and skills, culminating in the preparation and defence of the doctoral thesis, an original research work that completes the training process as a researcher.
-Its presentation and defence leads to the award of the title of Doctor and qualifies you as a self-employed worker in the field of R+D+i.
+Doctoral studies are organised through PhD programmes that carry out a training plan which consists of a series of training activities aimed at acquiring competences and skills, and which concludes with the preparation and defence of the doctoral thesis, an original piece of research work that completes the student’s training as a researcher.
+Its presentation and defence lead to the title of doctor being awarded and qualify the researcher to work independently in the field of R+D+i.

-The DOCTOR level is level 4 of the MECES (Spanish Qualifications Framework for Higher Education), which corresponds to level 8 of the European Qualifications Framework.
-Successful completion of doctoral studies will entitle the holder to the title of Doctor, with the name that appears in the RUCT.
+The title of DOCTOR level is level 4 of the MECES (Spanish Qualifications Framework for Higher Education), which corresponds to level 8 of the European Qualifications Framework.
+Successful completion of doctoral studies entitles the holder to the title of Doctor, with the name that appears in the RUCT.

-Doctoral students have the option of studying on a full-time or part-time basis.
-The duration of doctoral studies will be three years full-time or five years part-time (subject to authorisation by the academic committee), starting on the date of first enrolment in the doctoral programme and ending on the date on which the doctoral thesis is deposited.
-If after this period the thesis has not been deposited, RD99/2011 provides for the possibility of extensions authorised by the programme's Academic Committee.
+Doctoral students have the option of undertaking their PhD studies on a full-time or part-time basis.
+The duration of doctoral studies is set at three years full-time or five years part-time (subject to prior authorisation by the academic committee).
+Said duration commences from the date of first enrolment in the doctoral programme and concludes on the date the thesis is deposited.
+If the thesis is deposited within this period, RD99/2011 considers the possibility of extensions authorised by the academic committee of the doctoral programme.

 Dedication | Duration | Extension | Exceptional Extension |